Column template in Angular Grid component

 Render LineChart component in a column

-In the following example, we rendered the Sparkline Chart component in the Grid column by defining the template property.
+In the following example, the Sparkline Chart component is rendered within a Grid column by defining the template property.

 import { Component, OnInit, ViewChild } from '@angular/core';